Parquet Courts: History

 On May 18, 2018, the band released their sixth LP, Wide Awake!
-It was named "album of the year" by Australian radio station Double J. Their song, "Almost Had to Start a Fight/In and Out of Patience", is featured in the video game EA Sports NHL 19, "One Man No City" is featured in an Episode of The Blacklist, "Wide Awake" appeared as soundtrack in Konami football game, eFootball Pro Evolution Soccer 2020.
+It was named "album of the year" by Australian radio station Double J. Their song "Almost Had to Start a Fight/In and Out of Patience" is featured in the video game EA Sports NHL 19, "One Man No City" was featured in an Episode of The Blacklist, and "Wide Awake" appeared as soundtrack in Konami football game eFootball Pro Evolution Soccer 2020.

 The band's seventh full-length album, Sympathy for Life, was released on October 22, 2021.

 Between February and March 2022, Parquet Courts headlined a North American tour, with Nigerien afro-psychedelic guitarist Mdou Moctar as their opening act.

 Musical style

 Their musical style has been described as indie rock, post-punk, art punk, and garage punk.